800-450-6118

 From Dr. Z - Carpal tunnel syndrome specialist

-Hand stretching for gamers can reduce hand pain and carpal tunnel syndrome.
-In fact, these stretches can eliminate symptoms AND prevent them from occurring.
+These science-based hand stretches for gamers are key to preventing repetitive stress injuries like carpal tunnel syndrome.
+In fact, they can eliminate carpal tunnel symptoms of AND prevent it from ever occurring.

 1. Palm & Hand Stretch